folio-org/okapi/doc/securing.md

 ### Declaring the modules

-The modules are not quite consistent in where they keep their descriptors.
-Most use the modern way, and have a `ModuleDescriptor-template.json` under `descriptors`, and the build process creates the actual ModuleDescriptor under `target` with the right version numbers.
-Some still have hard coded ModuleDescriptors in the main directory.
+The module descritpors are generated from a template during the build process.

 Where ever they come from, we just need to POST them to Okapi.
 ```